HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 {{ figure_markup(
   image="cookies-attributes-overview-desktop.png",
   caption="An overview of cookie attributes for desktop clients.", description="This figures gives an overview of how cookie attributes are used for desktop clients for both first- and third-party cookies.
-100% of third-party cookies include the `SameSite` and `Secure` attributes.
 Only 1% of first-party cookies and 10% of third-party cookies use `Partioned`.
 19% of first-party cookies set their `Session` attribute, while this is the case for only 7% of third-party cookies.
 Finally, 12% of first-party cookies and 28% of third-party cookies use the `HttpOnly` attribute.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSzdHAn-vwJ-Z05NYWZrImgKaX0q5D-jgWay8FD9lMDj2jr3cEjozE083JOSi6cZZX37vVD2TjEKw28/pubchart?oid=1053912620&format=interactive", sheets_gid="1982273020", sql_file="prevalence_attributes_per_type.sql"